nikoof/nauc/README.md

 - cell signed-ness

 > [!CAUTION]
-> The compiler is far from perfect and currently a work-in-progress.
-It does _very_ basic optimizations and is also probably extremely buggy.
+> The compiler is currently a work-in-progress.
+It does no meaningful optimizations.
+Please report any bugs.

 > [!NOTE]
-> - The compiler only supports x86_64 Linux.
+> - The compiler currently supports x86_64-linux and aarch32-linux.
-> - It also uses the [nasm](https://nasm.us/) assembler as a runtime dependency, so make sure you have it installed.
+> - On x86_64, it uses the [nasm](https://nasm.us/) assembler as a runtime dependency.
+On aarch32, it uses the GNU Assembler.
+Make sure you have your platform's assembler installed.

 # Usage
 ```